Calling for a ban on flavored nicotine products, San Francisco residents on Tuesday voted in favor of ground-breaking Proposition E.

 Flavored cigars, menthol cigarettes, smokeless tobacco, and vaping devices were included in one of the nation’s first industry-wide prohibitions.

-Prop E was “easily passed,” sfchronicle.com reported.
+Proposition E was “easily passed,” SFChronicle.com reported.

 The legislation was initially approved by the Board of Supervisors last June.
 It was eventually placed on hold when rivals, spurred by Big Tobacco, presented enough opposing signatures to create a ballot referendum.